 Students are encouraged to complete four full years of high school.
 However, it is possible to meet graduation requirements in less than four years.
 Students, who wish to be an early graduate, must fill out an Early Grad application when choosing classes for the senior year.
-To graduate in less than four years a student must have earned the required credits and must have passed the ISTEP+ 10 in English and Math.
+To graduate in less than four years a student must have earned the required credits and met all three requirements of the Graduation Pathways.

 Students graduating at mid-term DO NOT receive a high school diploma until the scheduled date of graduation.
-A mid-year graduate may participate in end-of-year senior activities, senior prom, and graduation exercises.
+A mid-year graduate may still participate in end-of-year senior activities, senior prom, and graduation exercises.